Lefschetz fibrations on the Milnor fibers of cusp and simple elliptic singularities: Construction of Lefschetz fibration

-which originates from the moment map of $\C^3$.
-We review the properties of this function for a while.
+Now, as a preliminary to the proof, we review the properties of the function $g$ for a while.
 The singular set $\Sigma (g)$ is easily determined to be the union of $x$-axis, $y$-axis and $z$-axis.
 In $\C^3\setminus \Sigma (g)$, the level set of $g$ is a real $4$-dimensional submanifold.
 Now we want to describe the tangent space at a regular point $(x,y,z)$.
 First we define real vector fields $e_x, e_y, e_z, E_x, E_y, E_z$ by

 Moreover, we define a real vector field $e_0$ by

 Notice that $e_x, e_y, e_z, E_x, E_y, E_z$ are defined on $\C^3$ while $e_0$ is defined only on $(\C^{\ast})^3$.
 By using these vector fields, a basis of the tangent space is described as follows: \begin{enumerate} \item $\{ e_x, \; e_y, \; e_z, \; e_0 \}$ if $xyz\ne 0$, \item $\left\{ e_y, \; e_z, \; \dfrac{\partial }{\partial x}+\dfrac{\partial }{\partial \bar{x}}, \; i(\dfrac{\partial}{\partial x}-\dfrac{\partial }{\partial \bar{x}})\right\}$ if $x=0$ and $yz\ne 0$, \item $\left\{ e_z, \; e_x, \; \dfrac{\partial }{\partial y}+\dfrac{\partial }{\partial \bar{y}}, \; i(\dfrac{\partial}{\partial y}-\dfrac{\partial }{\partial \bar{y}})\right\}$ if $y=0$ and $zx\ne 0$, \item $\left\{ e_x, \; e_y, \; \dfrac{\partial }{\partial z}+\dfrac{\partial }{\partial \bar{z}}, \; i(\dfrac{\partial}{\partial z}-\dfrac{\partial }{\partial \bar{z}})\right\}$ if $z=0$ and $xy\ne 0$. \end{enumerate}